PoCInnovation/Pool2023/Software/day05/React/README.md

 ***Before going further, be aware of this:***

 ***As you are using Chakra UI, you mustn't use HTML tags.
 In fact, Chakra UI makes available plenty of components, such as Button, Box, Flex, Stack, ...
-You can find the full list [here](https://chakra-ui.com/docs/getting-started) on the left.***
+You can find the full list [here](https://chakra-ui.com/docs/components).***

 ***It's important to take at least 20 minutes to read this list, it will save you a lot of time.***